flashbots/suave-specs/specs/rigil/README.md

 ## How To Use SUAVE?
-- Deploy confidential smart contracts.
-Smart contracts on SUAVE follow the same rules as on Ethereum with the added advantage of being able to access additional precompiles during confidential execution.
-Precompiles are available through the SUAVE library.
+- **Deploy smart contracts** - Smart contracts on SUAVE function the same way as traditional EVM chains and can be developed with your favorite existing EVM toolset.
+But, they can leverage additional precompiles that give developers the ability to create MEV applications as smart contracts.

-- Request confidential execution using the new confidential computation request.
-Contracts called using confidential compute requests have access to confidential data and APIs through SUAVE precompiles.
-Confidential computation is not reproducible on-chain, thus, users are required to whitelist a specific execution node trusted to provide the result.
-Eventually proofs and trusted enclaves will help to verify the results of execution.
-After the initial confidential computation, its result replaces the calldata for on-chain execution.
-This grants different behaviors to confidential computation and regular on-chain transactions since confidential APIs are inaccessible during regular chain state transition.
+- **Use MEV applications** - Users can use applications on SUAVE by making a confidential computation request, which is a special SUAVE transaction.
+See [INSERT LINK HERE] for more details.

 ## Example Flows